5 Great Age-Appropriate National Park Family Adventures

 Any Age: Ultimate Tour of Yellowstone National Park

 Our kids don’t remember the first time they visited the world’s first national park—they were just four and two.
 But I remember vividly their awe at seeing bison and elk and gurgling geysers and mud pots, and how they burst into uproarious laughter at the sight of Old Faithful erupting.
-They’ve been back three times since (not bad for kids that young!), in summer and cross-country skiing in winter.
+(I’d never realized before just how funny Old Faithful is.)
+They’ve been back three times since, in summer and cross-country skiing in winter—not bad for kids that young.
 Yellowstone delights all ages, and you’ll want to go back again and again.
 See my “Ultimate Family Tour of Yellowstone.”

 Age 4 and Up: Paddling the Everglades